Secret Quorums: Protecting Byzantine Protocols Against Adaptive Adversaries: Application to Fractional Spending

-$s_1$ denotes the number of concurrent payments that can be validated in parallel, while $s_2$ denotes the fraction such that, when doing a fractional payment, $\frac{1}{s_2}$ of the balance of the fund is spent, so in total $\frac{s_1}{s_2}$ of the balance can be spent.
+The fractional spending problem is parameterized by $s_1$, denoting the number of concurrent payments that can be validated in parallel; and by $s_2$, denoting the fraction such that, when issuing a fractional payment, $\frac{1}{s_2}$ of the balance of the fund is spent: in total $\frac{s_1}{s_2}$ of the balance can be spent.
 Thus, our problem is well defined only if we consider $s_1 \leq s_2$.
 We should note here that the balance which is part of the fund definition does not change due to spending from the fund but the payment protocols guarantee that no overdraft occurs.
 The new balance is calculated as part of settlement when a new fund with a new balance reflecting the payments is created.